Rutvik-Trivedi/Gujarati-NLP-Toolkit/README.md

 ```

 ### 3) Translator:
 This feature is helpful for people not acquainted with Gujarati.
-This function takes input of a Gujarati Word or Letter and gives out the Pronounciation of the respective input in English separated by '-'.
+This function takes input of a Gujarati Word or Letter and gives out the Pronounciation of the respective input in English.

 #### a) Letter Translation:
 ```python